Evolutionary-Intelligence/DistributedEvolutionaryComputation/Summary/EvolutionaryComputation.md

 * Nesterov, Y. and Spokoiny, V., 2017.
 Random gradient-free minimization of convex functions.
 Foundations of Computational Mathematics, 17(2), pp.527-566.
 * Ollivier, Y., Arnold, L., Auger, A. and Hansen, N., 2017.
 Information-geometric optimization algorithms: A unifying picture via invariance principles.
 Journal of Machine Learning Research, 18(18), pp.1-65.
   * Hansen, N., Arnold, D.V. and Auger, A., 2015.
 Evolution strategies.
 In Springer Handbook of Computational Intelligence (pp. 871-898).
 Springer, Berlin, Heidelberg.
+  * Hansen, N. and Auger, A., 2014.
+Principled design of continuous stochastic search: From theory to practice.
+Theory and Principled Methods for the Design of Metaheuristics, pp.145-180.
   * Hansen, N., Müller, S.D. and Koumoutsakos, P., 2003.
 Reducing the time complexity of the derandomized evolution strategy with covariance matrix adaptation (CMA-ES).
 Evolutionary Computation, 11(1), pp.1-18.
   * Hansen, N. and Ostermeier, A., 2001.
 Completely derandomized self-adaptation in evolution strategies.
 Evolutionary Computation, 9(2), pp.159-195.
   * Hansen, N. and Ostermeier, A., 1996, May.
 Adapting arbitrary normal mutation distributions in evolution strategies: The covariance matrix adaptation.
 In Proceedings of IEEE International Conference on Evolutionary Computation (pp. 312-317).
 IEEE.